richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 ### Technical Limitations
 1. **Dataset Size**: Limited to available voice recordings from single institution
-2. **Surrogate Fidelity**: Interpretable model may not capture all MLP complexity
+2. **Surrogate Fidelity**: Interpretable model may not capture all Random Forest ensemble complexity
 3. **Generalizability**: Performance may vary across different populations and recording conditions
 4. **Feature Engineering**: Voice biomarker extraction may miss relevant patterns
 5. **Bias**: The dataset provides bias to the model, as only 2 classes need to be identified.
 In deployment, that may not be the case.